decis-bench/febench/README.md

 <span id="-data-and-query"></span>
 ## &#x1F4DC;  Data and Query

-We have analysed the schema of our datasets and characteristics of the querys.
+We have analysed the schema of our datasets and characteristics of the queries.
 See the detailed [data schema analysis](https://github.com/decis-bench/febench/blob/newreport/report/tableSchema.pdf) and [query analysis](https://github.com/decis-bench/febench/blob/newreport/report/queryPlan.pdf)

 ## ⚡️ Quickstart